sybrew/the-seo-framework/readme.txt

 		* When a sitemap file or plugin is found, this plugin no longer removes its related settings.
 			* Instead, only a warning is shown on the settings page, telling that the options have no effect.
 		* AnsPress title compatibility, they handle this.
-		* --JETPACK JetPack Open Graph compatibility checks, they handle this since 2016.
+		* JetPack Open Graph compatibility checks, they handle this since 2016, and improved upon this since JetPack v6.4.
 		* Description output caching.
 It causes too much overhead, and it provides no benefit any more.
 In fact, it affects performance negatively.
 	* **Fixed:**
 		* When reactivating or deactivating the plugin, there's no longer a chance for your SEO options to be wiped on a random database error.